 The objects that are at a distance or nearby can be focused by the human eye due to its abilities.
 To watch objects that are nearby and focus on them the lens of the eye has a short focal length.
 If the curvature of the lens is large it will be able to focus on closer objects whereas if the curvature is small it will be able to focus on objects further far away.
-Most of the times, the effects of the defect start showing up at the extreme ends of the vision spectrum.
+Most of the times, the effects of the defect start showing up at the extreme ends of the visual spectrum.

-Myopia or Nearsightedness occurs when the eye loses its ability focus on far-off objects as the lenses do not possess a long focal length.
+Myopia or Nearsightedness occurs when the eye loses its ability to focus on far-off objects as the lenses do not possess a long focal length.
 Objects that are near are clearly visible to patients of this defect.
-As we know, from the reference for countless ray diagrams describing the functioning of the eye, when the light suffers a higher refraction than the usual the eye would not be able to form an image for far away objects.
+As we know, from the reference for countless ray diagrams describing the functioning of the eye, when the light suffers higher refraction than the usual the eye would not be able to form an image for far away objects.

 Hereditary is one of the natural factors for a person to have the defect of myopia.
 If any of the parents have the defect then there are chances that child will inherit the same defect upon reaching adulthood.